-Guests who represent the public housing unit address as their residence address or address of record for receipt of benefits or any other purposes will be considered unauthorized occupants.
-In addition, guests who remain in the unit beyond the allowable time limit will be considered to be unauthorized occupants, and their presence constitutes a violation of the lease.
+Guests who represent the unit address as their residence address for receipt of benefits or other purposes will be considered unauthorized occupants.
+In addition, guests who remain in the unit beyond the allowable time limit will be considered unauthorized occupants, and their presence constitutes violation of the lease.
 3-I.K.
 FOSTER CHILDREN AND FOSTER ADULTS Foster adults are usually persons with disabilities, unrelated to the tenant family, who are unable to live alone [24 CFR 5.609(c)(2)].
 The term foster child is not specifically defined by the regulations.